sophiewright31/Projet-1-Le-Petit-Vintage/README.md

 # Language and features

-HTML
-PHP
-CSS : media queries, variable, flexbox
-Javascript : in order to create some interaction with the user
+HTML/ PHP/ CSS : media queries, variable, flexbox/ Javascript : in order to create some interaction with the user